kanok-bs/kanok-bs/README.md

 ### 🚀 Agile Advocate

-I'm an Agile enthusiast and an expert Scrum Master.
+I'm an Agile enthusiast and an expert Certified Scrum Master.
 I prioritize communication, transparency, and collaboration in every project.

 ### 🛠️ Tools I Use